The 39 Steps (2008 film): Historical inaccuracies

 Some artistic licence was used to find the appropriate props.
 Cars used included a 1924 Morris Oxford, a 1926 Darracq, and a 1927 Wolseley, previously used in the 1960s series Dr Finlay's Casebook.
 Willie Bennie, who sourced the vehicles, told the Daily Record:

-The biplane that chased Hannay was a 1916 Royal Aircraft Factory S.E.5a, and his apartment is shown as being in a 1920s-style Art Deco building.
+The biplane that chased Hannay was a 1916 Royal Aircraft Factory S.E.5a and his apartment is shown as being in a 1920s-style Art Deco building.
 Other minor mistakes included an anachronistic colour scheme for the British Railway carriages, and the appearance of a Philips 78 gramophone despite the company not being established until 1950.

-Ben Stephenson, Head of Drama Commissioning at the BBC, told The Daily Telegraph in reply to complaints about the inaccuracies, said:
+Ben Stephenson, Head of Drama Commissioning at the BBC, told The Daily Telegraph in reply to complaints about the inaccuracies:

 Broadcast

 The adaptation was originally planned to be broadcast on BBC One on Boxing Day, but was later moved to a Sunday night slot on 28 December.
 It was simulcast in high-definition on BBC HD.
+In the United States, the adaption aired during Masterpiece Classic on PBS on 28 February 2010.